ds-anik/Synthetic_Tabular_Healthcare_Data_Generation/README.md

-## Motivation and Main contributions
+## Motivations and Main contributions
 To see the motivations and main contributions of this work, please have a look at my master thesis, found at https://uis.brage.unit.no/uis-xmlui/handle/11250/3022990